gedit-technology/libgedit-gfls/docs/names.md

 ====================================

 Class or interface names:
-- GflsInfos, replacing GtkSourceFile or TeplFile.
+- GflsInfo, replacing GtkSourceFile or TeplFile.
 In the latter implementations, there is the ambiguity between a GFile (called a "location") and a TeplFile object (called "file").

-  With GflsInfos, a GFile object would remain to be called a "file", simply.
-And GflsInfos reflect the fact that it gathers GFileInfos (basically) for later use.
+  With GflsInfo, a GFile object would remain to be called a "file", simply.
+And GflsInfo reflect the fact that it gathers a GFileInfo (basically) for later use.

 - GflsLoaderConfig interface with GflsLoaderConfigSimple/Basic implementation.